 For the first time in its history, Laurier’s Chess Club will be hosting the Canadian University Chess Championship, which pits chess aficionados from universities across the country against each other.

-“Being awarded the opportunity to host the 2020 Canadian University Chess Championship is an extraordinary honour,” says Hasan Shodiev, an instructor in the Department of Physics and Computer Science and chess supervisor.
-“We are confident that we will be able to organize a great and highly successful competition.”
+“Hosting the 2020 Canadian University Chess Championship is an extraordinary honour,” says Hasan Shodiev, an instructor in the Department of Physics and Computer Science and one of four playing on Laurier’s Championship League team.
+“We are confident that we will put on a great and highly successful competition.”

 Laurier’s Chess Club hosts open games every week in the Concourse on the Waterloo campus.
 The club also hosts simultaneous chess games every semester.
 Professors, talented students and grand masters are invited to play multiple games at a time, walking from board to board in a set order.
 In the past, the club has invited international grandmaster Mark Bluvshtein and international master Natalia Khoudgarian, who has represented Canada at the Women's World Chess Championship and the Women’s Chess Olympiads and is a four-time winner of the Canadian Women's Championship.
 Vladimir Kitaev, professor in the Department of Chemistry and Biochemistry, has also played several simultaneous games.

 The Laurier Chess Club is made up of more than 25 members from across disciplines, including professors and students studying business, philosophy, physics and chemistry.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×